Contrib / Tables¶

 Note

-Keep in mind, that unlike conversions, Table
+Keep in mind that unlike conversions, Table doesn't have gen_converter,

-multiple times.
-Tables generate their code at each run.
+generate their code on each run.